starfriend10/EMBRACE/README.md

 * A comprehensive review study was conducted to investigate common pitfalls and best ML practices in Environmental Science and Engineering (ESE) areas, please check: Zhu, J.-J., Yang, M., & Ren, Z. J. (2023).
 Machine learning in environmental research: common pitfalls and best practices. *Environmental Science & Technology*, 57(46), 17671-17689. [https://doi.org/10.1021/acs.est.3c00026](https://doi.org/10.1021/acs.est.3c00026)
 * A viewpoint summarizes the general usage of this checklist and advocates to better faciliate an engaged learning community in ESE, please check: Zhu, J.-J., Boehm, A. B., & Ren, Z. J. (2024).
 Environmental Machine-learning, Baseline Reporting, And Comprehensive Evaluation: The EMBRACE Checklist. *Environmental Science & Technology*, [https://doi.org/10.1021/acs.est.4c09611](https://doi.org/10.1021/acs.est.4c09611).

 <img src="https://github.com/starfriend10/EMBRACE/blob/main/Figures/Community-benefits.png" width="600">

+### Community-Owned Tool
 The objective of introducing this checklist is to develop a ease-to-use tool to provide essential and important data reporting along your environmental ML work.
 It only costs you 5-10 minutes to complete the checklist.
 The ultimate goal is to foster an active learning community and promote self-beneficial practices in environmental ML research.
 We encourage interested researchers to join and contribute this effort, potentially establishing standards that benefit the broader community.
+* For Researchers: The Checklist helps guidance on essential steps and requirements to develop ML models for environmental research.
+Clear data reporting streamlines the publication process and enhances the impact of the research work.
+* For Editors: The Checklist (submitted by researchers along with their manuscripts) helps editors screen the work based on the scope and quality.
+* For Reviewers: The Checklist (along with manuscript) provides clear information which minimizes potential confusion during the review process, allowing reviewers to better understand the study’s novelty and contributions.
+* For Readers: The Checklist (shared by researchers) contains key information of the research work, making it easier to follow, understand, and utilize the data, methodology, and findings of the research.

 ![CL_SS](https://github.com/starfriend10/BestML/blob/main/Figures/EMBRACE%20Checklist%20Snapshot.jpg)